AlannZhang/sentencify/README.md

 * **Express**
 * **Node JS**

+You can view this web app live at https://sentencify.netlify.app or run it locally.

 # Instructions

 To run this app locally, first clone this repo, and get a [Spotify client ID](https://developer.spotify.com/dashboard/).
 The client ID used for this project is stored in a .env file, which has the variable REACT_APP_CLIENT_ID=CLIENT_ID.